MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 |8|Chart|A graphical representation of business data controlled by a the Business Chart control add-in on a page. ||
 |9|CardPart page|A `CardPart` page type that displays fields in a gridlayout.||

-### Behavior
+### Behavioral considerations
-- In general, the parts will appear in the client according to the order in which they are defined in the RoleCenter page code.
+- In general, the parts will appear in the client according to the order in which they are defined in code of the RoleCenter page.
-- However, in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)], page parts that contain cues will appear under the **Activities** section, not matter where they are placed in the code.
+- However, in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)], page parts that contain cues will appear under a common **Activities** section, not matter where they are placed in the code.
 All other page parts under the **Business Assistance** section.

 ## See Also